denten/denten.github.io/_posts/2017-04-25-foreignlang.md

 - think.stack
 ---

-Should programming languages count for the foreign language requirement in a Humanities department?
+Should programming languages count for the graduate-level foreign language requirement in a Humanities department?
 Yes and no. My initial thoughts towards a department policy are as follows:

 Knowledge of computer languages can both reveal new literary-cultural formations and serve as a powerful tool for the study of such formations.